rpenmatc04/geolocate/README.md

 2-minute monitor interval implies an expected warning within 1 minute.

 Through experimentation, I encountered a failure from the get request once in ~300 iterations.
 For the sake of generalization, let's assume that the error from the API occurs about once every 100-1000 times.
 We know that there are 525600 (60 min / hour * 24 hour / day * 365 day / year) minutes in a year, and assuming that these vans run for 12 hours a day we have 525600 * 1/5 * 1/2  = 52560 5-minute intervals.
 Considering the failure rate as 1/100 or 1/1000 if we run once every five minutes we have between ~50-500 intervals resulting in non-responses.
 Thus, the monitor interval rate should be lower and with a monitor interval rate of 2 minutes the expected amount of wait for the first poll is a minute later and we have another one guaranteed before the five-minute restriction ends (since processing for all is sub 10 seconds).
 Thus, we now have a failure rate as (1/100)^2 or (1/1000)^2 assuming independent reduces the number of failures to between ~0-5.
-Finally, this is a good choice because it does not overload the API too much.

-### Findings:

-The average time for making a GET request for the Clinician is ~0.05 - 0.1 seconds.
-The average time for all geospatial calculations and decisions is ~0.001 seconds

-The average time for converting (lattitude, longitude) to address is 0.1-0.3 seconds [Optional].
-The average time spent sending an email is ~1 second (sending an email is the bottleneck)

-The average best case scenario (no emails sent) for six clinicians ~0.4-0.5 seconds.
-The average worst case scenario for seven clinicians is ~6-7 seconds, which easily meets current requirements.
+This assumes that the errors are not persistent (that the endpoint is still valid)